rdo-infra/puppet-dlrn/README.md

 ####`server_type`
 This defines if the server where the worker is being configured is primary or passive (see explanation in Class: dlrn section).
 Defaults to the value defined

+####`db_connection`
+This parameter defines a database connection string to be used by DLRN, in the SQLAlchemy syntax.
+Defaults to 'sqlite://commits.sqlite', which is a local SQLite3 database.

 ####`worker_processes`
 This parameter defines the number of worker processes to use during build.
 Defaults to `1`.